perrette/dimarray/docs/_notebooks_rst/geoarray.rst

 .. contents::
     :local:

-:class:`dimarray.geo.GeoArray` is a subclass of :class:`dimarray.DimArray` that is more specific to geoscientifical applications.
-The most recognizable features are an automatic check for longitude and latitude coordinates.
+:class:`dimarray.geo.GeoArray` is a subclass of :class:`dimarray.DimArray` that is more specific to geoscientific applications.
+The most recognizable features are automatic checks for longitude and latitude coordinates.

 >>> from dimarray.geo import GeoArray